mivation/integration-gateway/user-registry/README.md

 | `invite_by_email` | No | Boolean | `true` | Should the system send this user an email, notifying them of their new account in the app.
 Ignored on updates. |

 ### Notes
-When defining user app access, supply either the singular form of `role`,`org_unit`,`user_group` or the plural form `roles`,`org_units`,`user_groups`, but not both for the same type.
-If both are supplied the plural (array) is used and the singular is ignored.
+When defining user app access, supply either the singular form of `role`/`org_unit`/`user_group` or the plural form `roles`/`org_units`/`user_groups`, but not both, for the same type.
+If both are supplied, the plural (array) is used and the singular is ignored.
 It is acceptable to mix between singular and plural for different types and/or apps.

 ### Example